CVanchieri/FlaskApp_Template/README.md

 # FlaskApp_Template

-A Template for a Flask application deployed locally or live.
+This is a template for a Flask application deployed locally or live, more notes in the notes.txt file.